Elsapro/wikijs/employment/interview-questions.md

 ## Behavior/Accomplishments

 * Describe the project that best exemplifies your analytic skills
-* In what ways did you disagree with your last company
+* In what ways, did you disagree with your last company
 * What is your current greatest weakness?
 * We are looking at several candidates.
 What makes you unique?
 * Tell me about the planning process that you have found most useful